tobi-nmx/docker-training/README.md

 1) Startup to your playground: https://labs.play-with-docker.com/
 1) Click `+ ADD NEW INSTANCE`
-1) hit Alt+Enter in the terminal window
+1) hit Alt+Enter in the terminal window for fullscreen

 Now the fun can begin.